• Skip to primary navigation

 Instructions

-2. Place ladyfingers in the pan with the sugared side facing out.
-Cut a little of each one so that it's stands nicely in the pan.
+• Place ladyfingers in the pan with the sugared side facing out.
+Cut a little off each one so that it stands nicely in the pan.

-10. In a third bowl beat egg white until it peaks.
+• In a third bowl beat egg whites until it creates soft peaks

-13. Pour into pan and cover with plastic.
+• Pour or spoon the mixture into the springform pan and cover with plastic.

 Notes

 Note: This recipe uses raw eggs.
 You can buy pasteurized eggs in the grocery store if you are worried about possible health risks.
-This might be a good idea of you have young children, are pregnant, or have anyone with weakened immune system.
+This might be a good idea if you have young children, are pregnant, or have anyone with a weakened immune system.

 About Patti Estep